det-lab/docker-lesson/docs/index.md

 * [The HSF Training Center.](https://hsf-training.org/training-center/) Articles of interest to you may be the ones for Docker, Singularity, and Reproducible Analysis with REANA.

 * [How Containers Work!](https://store.wizardzines.com/products/how-containers-work) by Julia Evans.
 If you really want to understand how containers work, this is the best resource available.

->If you are new to programming, it's recommended that you first take a few minutes to go over [this short lesson](https://det-lab.github.io/reading-documentation/) talking about how to read technical documentation.

 ---